Contents

 Student Lounge/Study Area

 This area is considered open, non-assigned, multiple use space.
 However, on occasion, special activities may be scheduled in this area that would take priority over general student use.
-For example, discussion groups associated with classes taught in the PGC, receptions for campus guests and dignitaries, etc. may wish to use this space.
 Special use requests should be submitted to the Assistant Dean at least one week in advance of the planned activity.